Meet our Group Facilitators

 Career: Sara Nuahn, LICSW, PMH-C, has been a Clinical Social Worker for over 20 years.
 Sara spent many years in co-located and outpatient services with Courage Kenny Rehabilitation Institute as a Behavior Professional, working alongside individuals and families who had experienced a Traumatic Brain Injury.
 She oversaw the navigation and implementation of services, supports, and resources for clients connected under TBI and CADI waivers as well as acted as the Clinical Supervisor for ARMHS (Adult Rehabilitation Mental Health Services).
 For the last 10 years Sara has been in private practice in Chanhassen, continuing to work with individuals through life changes and transitions.
 Sara also acts as a clinical supervisor to individuals working towards their LICSW licensure.

-Education: Bachelors degree from the University of Montana in 1989; Master’s degree in Speech Language Pathology from the University of Minnesota in 1995
+Education: Master’s degree in Speech Language Pathology from the University of Minnesota in 1995

 Career: Krista has worked with adults in the area of neurogenic communication in acute care, home care, long term care and rehabilitation settings.
 She also has experience treating children with communication disorders exhibiting challenging behaviors.